BloomBooks/BloomReader/README.md

 where `storeFile` is an absolute path to `keystore_bloom_reader.keystore`.
 This file and the other values must be shared with you by a member of the team who has them.

+## TeamCity builds (and deploying to the Play Store)

+To publish to the Play Store, we use a gradle plugin: `https://github.com/Triple-T/gradle-play-publisher`.
+To use the plugin, you must add `serviceAccountJsonFile=` to the `.properties` file described above.
+Set the value as an absolute path to the `Google Play Android Developer-cf6d1afc73be.json` file which you must obtain from a member of the team.

+Gradle tasks which can be called with the plugin include:

+- publish{Alpha/Beta/Production}Release
+	- pushes both the apk and listing metadata to the Play Store
+- publishApk{Alpha/Beta/Production}Release
+	- pushes only the apk to the Play Store
+- publishListing{Alpha/Beta/Production}Release
+	- pushes only the listing metadata to the Play Store

+TeamCity builds are configured to publish the alpha, beta, and production flavors to three respective apps on the Play Store.

+- The alpha build is a continuous publish to the alpha track of the alpha app.
+- The beta build is a manual publish to the beta track of the beta app.
+- The production build is a manual publish to the beta track of the production app.

+The `ba-win10-64-s1-601` (in the Keyman pool) is currently the only agent configured with the `.properties` file described above.

 # Development

 ## Sample book